Jeff Dean

 Jeffrey Adgate Dean (born July 23, 1968) is an American computer scientist and software engineer.
-Since 2018, he has been the lead of Google AI.
-He was appointed Google's chief scientist in 2023 after the merger of DeepMind and Google Brain into Google DeepMind.

-Education
+He is best known for his work at Google, which he joined in 1999.
+He led Google AI from 2018 to 2023 and was Google's chief scientist from 2023 to 2026.
+Dean co-founded the AI research start-up Discovery Loop in 2026.

+Early life and education

+Jeff Dean was born to a family of a tropical disease researcher and a medical anthropologist, who moved the family frequently.
+However, from the fifth to tenth grade, Dean attended schools in the Twin Cities.

 Dean received a B.S., summa cum laude, from the University of Minnesota in computer science and economics in 1990.
 His undergraduate thesis was on neural networks in C programming, advised by Vipin Kumar.
+During freshman year, Dean met his future wife, Heidi Hopper, who graduated from the same university in 1990.

-He received a Ph.D. in computer science from the University of Washington in 1996, working under Craig Chambers on compilers and whole-program optimization techniques for object-oriented programming languages.
-He was elected to the National Academy of Engineering in 2009, which recognized his work on "the science and engineering of large-scale distributed computer systems".
+He received a Ph.D. in computer science from the department that would become the Paul G. Allen School of Computer Science and Engineering at the University of Washington in 1996, working under Craig Chambers on compilers and whole-program optimization techniques for object-oriented programming languages.

 Career

-Before Google
+Early career

 Before graduate school, Dean worked at the World Health Organization's Global Programme on AIDS, developing software for statistical modeling and forecasting of the HIV/AIDS pandemic.

 After graduate school, Dean worked at DEC/Compaq's Western Research Laboratory, on profiling tools, microprocessor architecture and information retrieval.
 Much of his work was completed in close collaboration with Sanjay Ghemawat.
+In early 1999 he briefly worked at comparison-shopping startup mySimon as a senior member of technical staff, designing and implementing a distributed system for web crawling, caching, and full-text indexing of product information to improve the scalability of its shopping search service, before leaving later that year to join Google.

 Career at Google

 Dean joined Google in mid-1999.
-He joined Google X in 2011 to investigate deep neural networks, which had just resurged in popularity.
-This ended with "the cat neuron paper", a deep belief network trained by unsupervised learning on YouTube videos.
-This project morphed into Google Brain, also formed in 2011.
-Jeff Dean became its leader in 2012.
-In April 2018, he was appointed the head of Google's artificial intelligence division, after John Giannandrea left to lead Apple's AI projects.
+He was Google's 30th employee.
+As of 2018, Dean and Sanjay Ghemawat are the only two employees at Google to hold the title of Senior Fellow, the highest technical level at the company.

+Systems design

-While at Google, he designed and implemented large portions of the company's advertising, crawling, indexing and query serving systems, along with various pieces of the distributed computing infrastructure that underlies most of Google's products.
-At various times, he has also worked on improving search quality, statistical machine translation and internal software development tools and has had significant involvement in the engineering hiring process.
+In collaboration with Sanjay Ghemawat, Dean designed and implemented portions of Google's advertising, crawling, indexing and query serving systems, along with components of the distributed computing infrastructure that underlies most of Google's products.
+He has also worked on improving search quality, statistical machine translation (Google translate) and internal software development tools and has had significant involvement in the engineering hiring process.

-The projects Dean has worked on include: